djeanner/NMReDATA/tools/matlab/display_content_NMR_records_with_spectra_in_Bruker_format/readme.txt

 - It plots figures of the 1D and 2D spectra (in blue) and include the NMReDATA on top (in black).
 - It generates .pdf of the figures.

+When octave (a free clone of matlab) is installed, the demo can be run as follows: octave  --no-gui --no-window-system demo_display_NMR_record.m